ElektraInitiative/libelektra/README.md

 cross-platform-related issues and allows applications to be aware of other applications' configurations, leveraging easy application integration.

+Elektra consists of three parts:

+1.) *LibElektra* is a modular configuration access toolkit to
+    construct and integrate applications into a global, hierarchical key database.
+The building blocks are:
+    - language bindings (inclusive high-level interfaces)
+    - GenElektra, the code generator for type-safe bindings
+    - plugins for configuration access behaviour and validation 2.) *SpecElektra* is a configuration specification language that is easy to use and self-contained in the same key database (i.e. written in any of the configuration file formats Elektra supports).
+3.)
+Tools on top of LibElektra for administrators, such as CLI tools and GUIs.

 To highlight a few concrete things about Elektra, configuration data can come from any data source, but usually comes from configuration files that are [_mounted_](doc/help/elektra-mounting.md) into Elektra similar to mounting a file system.
 As Elektra is a plugin based framework, there are a